brentley/ecsworkshop/content/introduction/_index.md

 This chapter will give you a foundational introduction on ECS and the components involved to getting your services deployed to it.

-Please move on to the next session to begin.
+Please move on to the next section to begin.

 {{% children showhidden="false" %}}